jhardenberg/RainFARM.jl/docs/src/index.md

 # RainFARM Julia module Documentation

 RainFARM.jl is a Julia library and a collection of command-line interface tools implementing the RainFARM (Rainfall Filtered Autoregressive Model) stochastic precipitation downscaling method adapted for climate models.
-Adapted for climate downscaling according to (D'Onofrio et al. 2018) and with fine-scale origraphic weights (Terzago et al. 2018).
+Adapted for climate downscaling according to (D'Onofrio et al. 2018) and with fine-scale orographic weights (Terzago et al. 2018).

 RainFARM (Rebora et al. 2006) is a metagaussian stochastic downscaling procedure based on the extrapolation of the coarse-scale Fourier power spectrum  of a spatio-temporal precipitation field to small scales.